MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

     > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

-## Create a Form Recognizer resource
+## Create a Azure AI Document Intelligence resource

-To use the Form Recognizer service, you need a Form Recognizer or Cognitive Services resource in your Azure subscription.
+To use the Azure AI Document Intelligence service, you need a Azure AI Document Intelligence or Azure AI Services resource in your Azure subscription.
 You'll use the Azure portal to create a resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.

-2. Select the **&#65291;Create a resource** button, search for *Form Recognizer*, and create a **Form Recognizer** resource with the following settings:
+2. In the top search bar, search for *Document intelligence*, select **Document intelligence**, and create a resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
     - **Region**: *Choose any available region*
     - **Name**: *Enter a unique name*
     - **Pricing tier**: F0

-    > **Note**: If you already have an F0 form recognizer service in your subscription, select **S0** for this one.
+    > **Note**: If you already have an F0 Document Intelligence service in your subscription, select **S0** for this one.

 3. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
 You will need the **endpoint** and one of the **keys** from this page to manage access from your code later on.